sirchuck/site_works/README.md

     $this->_p - This is an array of parameters you want to pass around between your controller, modual, and view pages

 # Loading: Helpers, View Pages, Modles, Includes
-    The load functions use the PHP require_once() function.
+    The load functions use the PHP require_once language construct.
 The following loaded files by default come from your current loaded controller.
     If you want to load a view or model from another modual, just provide the modual name in the modual variable. filename should be just the start of the file name, so myfile.view.php should be sent as load_view('myfile'); only.
     $this->load_view(filename,modual) - Loads modual/views/name.view.php - if left empty, it loads the view with the same name as the current controller.